Cashew apples and -nuts in Goa, India

 Cashew trees (Anacardium occidentale) are native to areas around Northeastern Brazil.
-Portuguese colonists brought them around 1560 to Goa, India, from where they spread to Southeast-Asia and finally Africa.
-Therefore, cashew products got already a long history in Goa and are very much considered a local food item.
-Main producers of cashew nuts nowadays are Cote d’Ivoire, India, and Vietnam.
-India was producing 18% of the world cashew nut production in 2020.
+Portuguese colonists brought them around 1560 to Goa, India, from where they spread to Southeast Asia and Africa.
+Therefore, cashew products already have a long history in Goa and are considered a local food item.
+Currently, Cote d’Ivoire, India, and Vietnam are the primary producers of cashew nuts.
+In 2020, India produced 18% of the world’s cashew nuts.

-Cashew harvesting season is in Goa from about March to mid of May each year.
-The cashew fruit as a whole, consists of the cashew apple and the cashew nut.
-The cashew apple is a pseudo-fruit, a swollen hypocarp and the cashew nut is the fruit (or drupe), which consists of shell and kernel.
-And the shell outside the kernel consists of the hard shell and a growing part, called testa.
+Cashew harvesting season is in Goa from about March to mid-May each year.
+The cashew fruit, as a whole, consists of the cashew apple and the cashew nut.
+The cashew apple is a pseudo-fruit, a swollen hypocarp, and the cashew nut is the fruit (or drupe), which consists of shell and kernel.
+The shell outside the kernel consists of the hard shell and a growing part called the testes.

 Cashew apple

-The cashew apple is a heavily swollen pedicel of the cashew nut (which in this case is a drupe with very thin fleshy skin).
-This ‘apple’ is very juicy, pleasantly fruity tasting with an astringent touch and got stringy fibers inside.
-Cashew apples are mainly eaten fresh and eaten outdoors, as it is not easy to avoid dripping juices around.
-And – these apples getting bruised when falling from the tree and unbruised ones got a short shelf life.
+The cashew apple is a heavily swollen pedicel of the cashew nut (which is a drupe with very thin fleshy skin).
+This ‘apple’ is very juicy, pleasantly fruity tasting with an astringent touch, and has stringy fibers inside.
+Cashew apples are mainly eaten fresh and outdoors, as it is challenging to avoid dripping juices around.
+And – these apples getting bruised when falling from the tree, and unbruised ones got a short shelf life.

-In Goa, they are also used for cooking the local curry dish ‘Kaju Shaak’ and also for preparing a cashew apple cake.
+In Goa, they are also used to cook the local curry dish ‘Kaju Shaak’ and prepare a cashew apple cake.
 More popular and widespread are squeezing out the juices and either ferment them or not.
-This juice is either drunk fresh, or when fermented, vinegar can be produced, or more popular, Goan Feni is distilled from them, with an alcohol content of finally 40% and above.
+This juice is either drunk fresh, or when fermented, vinegar can be produced, more popular, Goan Feni is distilled from them, with an alcohol content of finally 40% and above.

 Cashew nuts